Section 11.2: Practice Specialty and Common Interest Group Operating Procedures

 B. Operational Requirements

-- Fill the required advisory committee roles and submit the advisory committee roster to society headquarters by May 31.
+- Appoint at least five advisory committee members and submit the advisory committee roster to society headquarters by May 31.

 - Develop and submit an annual operational plan to ASSP by Aug.
 15.